 FedEx offers its users with a premium service called FedEx Address Validation.
 With this enabled for your account, you can confirm if the address entered into the form is a valid address or not.
-Like how certain software notifies you when entered a wrong password.
+This is similar to how certain softwares notify the user when a wrong password is entered.

 Notifications, error messages and pop-ups generally appear in instances when an address that is entered fails its FedEx Address Validation check.
 This prevents the customer to proceed with their checkout until and unless a valid address has been entered.

 This service checks if the entered street, city, state (province in some cases), or postal/zip code is correct or not.
 In some cases, FedEx Address Validation may be able to add missing information depending on the verification of the provided information against reference data.
 However, it cannot add missing secondary information (i.e. apartment or suite).